Deciding Isomorphy using Dehn fillings, the splitting case: Graph of groups isomorphisms

 \begin{defn} Let $\mathbb{X}'$, and $ \mathbb{X}$ be two graphs of groups on the same graph $X$ let $\Psi$ be a collection of isomorphisms of groups $\Psi = \{ \psi_v: \G'_v \to \G_v, \, v\in V(X)\}$.
 An \emph{extension adjustment on $(\mathbb{X}', \mathbb{X})$ with respect to $\Psi$} is a collection $\{ \alpha_v: \G_v \to \G_v, \, v\in V(X) \}$ of automorphisms, and a collection $\{ g_e \in \G_{t(e)}, \, e\in E(X) \}$ such that: \begin{enumerate} \item $g_e$ conjugates $ \alpha_{t(e)}\circ \psi_{t(e)} \circ i'_e (\G'_e)$ to $i_e (\G_e)$ in $\G_{t(e)}$, \item the following diagram (in which we abuse notation: the bottom line is not defined everywhere, but it is on the image of the vertical arrows, by the previous point), is a commutative diagram:

 \end{enumerate} \end{defn}

-Note that the first point tells that the composition $\alpha_v \circ \psi_v$ is an isomorphism of groups with unmarked peripheral structure (their adjacency peripheral structure) $(\G'_v, \calA'_u) \to (\G_v, \calA_u )$.
+Note that (\ref{it:extn-adj-first-point}) above implies that the composition $\alpha_v \circ \psi_v$ is an isomorphism of groups with unmarked peripheral structure (their adjacency peripheral structure) $(\G'_v, \calA'_u) \to (\G_v, \calA_u )$.
 Our motivation here is to express the isomorphism of graph of groups avoiding the ``choice'' of a good isomorphism of edge groups.

 \begin{prop} Let $X$ be a finite graph, and let $\mathbb{X}$, and $ \mathbb{X}'$ be two structures of graph of groups on $X$.

 Assume that there exists a collection of isomorphisms $\Psi = \{ \psi_v: \G'_v \to \G_v, \, v\in V(X)\}$.
 Then, the graphs of groups $\mathbb{X}'$ and $\mathbb{X}$ are isomorphic if, and only if there exists an extension adjustment on $(\mathbb{X}', \mathbb{X})$ with respect to $\Psi$. \end{prop}